nemild/hack-the-media/README.md

   - What is the technical background of the writer?
 A surprising number of people with little subject matter expertise have strong opinions on highly technical topics
   - Why is the media distributor (social network, news organization) putting this piece of content in front of me?
 How do they benefit from having me see this content?
 - **Reader Interest is King**: When something is heavily covered, it is often due to large reader interest — not due to the importance of the event for you
-	- Editors and especially social media algorithms focus on engagement as it maximizes interest and revenue; also, a key reason for confirmation bias, filter bubbles, and technical hype (read about [Cecil the Lion's coverage](https://www.nytimes.com/2015/08/17/business/where-clicks-reign-audience-is-king.html), or [even the US coverage of the war in Yemen](https://www.nytimes.com/2016/10/02/world/why-some-wars-like-syrias-get-more-attention-than-others-like-yemens.html) to see what stories sell to an American audience)
+	- Editors and especially social media algorithms focus on engagement as it maximizes interest and revenue; also, a key reason for confirmation bias, filter bubbles, and technical hype (read about [Cecil the Lion's coverage](https://www.nytimes.com/2015/08/17/business/where-clicks-reign-audience-is-king.html), or [the US coverage of the war in Yemen](https://www.nytimes.com/2016/10/02/world/why-some-wars-like-syrias-get-more-attention-than-others-like-yemens.html) to see what stories sell to an American audience)
 	- Rather than thinking of news as mirror of what’s going on in the world, think of it as mirror of what people want to read/hear
 	- This is a key reason for so much content about hyped topics like blockchains, AI, or the latest frontend framework (journalists/editors share similarities with entrepreneurs/VCs in that they're in aggregate providing coverage of and investing in the stories [the market wants](http://www.paulgraham.com/good.html))
 - **Issues with Online Democracy**: Social networks algorithms and voting mechanisms generally treat each of us equally, which diminishes how much voice is given to experts; often an issue on deeply technical topics
 - **Empathy Gap**: Media and social media forums often have little empathy for the “other” side, as a given audience prefers to see themselves in the best light — and it is more engaging to see the most easily caricatured/dismissed voices on the other side (see many cryptocurrency communities).
 Leads you to a deeply flawed view of other side, which you need to consciously correct for by favoring moderate voices on the "other" side.
 Also suggests that algorithms need to chase more than outrage and engagement
+- **The Power of Narrative**: Humans generally value stories with a certain narrative arc (e.g., good vs evil); Hollywood writers and journalists face similar incentives to cater to this demand
+  - For deciding what war to cover in America, value to "[an emotionally engaging frame of clearly identifiable good guys and bad guys](https://www.nytimes.com/2016/10/02/world/why-some-wars-like-syrias-get-more-attention-than-others-like-yemens.html)" that can be pitched to an audience
+  - Other example: The rise and fall of blood testing startup Theranos in media coverage
+  - This approach is substantially at odds with what a dispassionate observer would choose to cover when making the best personal and societal decisions
 - **Fact Distortion Field**: Motivated parties often create a "fact distortion field" in media that justifies their parochial views; they do this by encouraging content that supports their views and paying scientists/engineers to support these views
 - **Building antibodies**: Scientists and engineers deeply benefit from getting things “right” in their job; to do the best job, critical for us to identify ways our data sources are influenced — and how to partially unbias them